bhaskar552/Forms-Frontend/README.md

 - `Ctrl + D`: Delete Submission (on View Submissions page)

 ## Running the App
+1. Before Starting the App make sure the backend is running locally in the system.
+The Backend can be found here https://github.com/bhaskar552/Forms-Backend
 1. Open the solution file in Visual Studio.
 2. Build and run the application.